Jacques Morel (actor)

-Jacques Morel (/fr/; 29 May 1922 in Paris – 9 April 2008 in Paris) was a French film and television actor.
+Jacques Jean Alphonse Houstraëte (May 29, 1922 – April 9, 2008), professionally known as Jacques Morel, was a French film and television actor.
 He was the French language voice of the cartoon character Obelix in the animated adaptation of the Asterix comic book.

 He was a graduate of HEC Paris.

-Jacques Morel died in Paris, France, on 9 April 2008, at the age of 85.
+Jacques Morel died in Paris, France, on April 9, 2008, at the age of 85.